Nancy-Kolaski/Nancy-Kolaski.github.io/project5.md

 - The KNN classifies data in proximity to it's neighbors.
   - Test Accuracy Scores = 88.46%
+  - Accuracy of the results are determined by looking at how close the model’s predictions and estimates match the known classes in the testing set.
+  - A typical proportion for comparison purposes would be 75% training set & 25% testing set.

 <img src="assets/ML/KNN_example.png" alt="weather station comparisons" style="width: 700px; height: auto;">

 ### ANN (Artificial Neural Network)  ________________________________________________________